 Rob Weston, Chris Simpson, Dave Will, Talitha Cole, Pete Pease, Jan Long, Barrie James, Terry, Stu Gooch, Bill, Barney, Percy

-I often take part in local jam sessions around Norfolk and Suffolk, or organise them, as I did for the one at bottom right picture, in St. George’s Park, for the Centre 81 charity.
-One thing that puts the “Great” in Yarmouth for me is having 3 good bass players nearby, Mick Betts, Gary Rix and Stuart Gooch, who can be heard on some of these tracks.
+I often took part in local jam sessions around Norfolk and Suffolk, or organised them, as I did for the one at bottom right picture, in St. George’s Park, for the Centre 81 charity.
+One thing that put the “Great” in Yarmouth for me was having 3 good bass players nearby, Mick Betts, Gary Rix and Stuart Gooch, who can be heard on some of these tracks.
 Jam sessions can be a lot of fun, although they are less controllable, harder to record, and there is no way of knowing who will turn up, or what kind of music they will play.

 Duo, Trio, Quartet, Quintet, Sextet, Septet, etc., or why not try a One-Man Multi-Instrumental show.
 Remember, the more musicians, the more limited the range of musical styles becomes.

 Back in the sixties, it was still quite normal to play pop songs instrumentally, but now people usually like to hear songs sung, rather than just played.
 Wind players often laugh about other musicians looking grumpy, that’s easy to say when you have something stuck in your mouth, but it is sadly true that when I am playing, all my concentration goes into the music, and my face often sinks into a distinctly grumpy expression, all too often at the precise moment when someone takes a photo.
 That in itself is reason enough to sing, and talk to the audience, to remind my face muscles to take some responsibility, and demonstrate that I am really so amused by life.

 Another point is that because my upper lip is quite long, my teeth tend to hide away, and if I try to bare them, it can so easily turn into a leer.
 I spoke to a musician who has the opposite problem, his upper lip is short, and people tell him off for smiling when he isn’t!